erikssod/CXpipeline/modules/README.md

 **conf.yaml parameters for user to edit:**

-None
+* ref_ins_path - The path to the reference file within the home path after it has been copied

 **conf.yaml parameters used by the system only:**

 * analysis_path - The path to the analysis folder
-* ref_ins_path - The path to the reference file within the home path after it has been copied

 ### modules/rotation_planes.py